 - Compulsory participation in community service

 - Obligatory counseling for anger abuse, substance abuse, or other issues relating to the case

 - Modified probation terms that are stricter and require more frequent reporting

 - Overall revocation of probation, which means you serve the rest of your sentence incarcerated

 If the judge decides to extend your probation period, the length of time depends on whether you are on summary probation or felony probation.
 Summary probation is typically one to three years, while felony probation is usually three to five years.

 Retain an Experienced Santa Barbara Probation Violation Lawyer

 Complying with the terms of probation after a conviction may be challenging.
 However, prosecutors and the courts in Santa Barbara have a strict attitude regarding breaches of probation requirements, leading to significant penalties.
 If you're facing a probation violation in Santa Barbara, we strongly encourage you to retain experienced legal counsel as soon as possible.

 At the Aron Law Firm, we understand that everyone makes mistakes.
 It is essential that you do not make your situation worse by defending yourself without skilled legal representation.
 The Santa Barbara probation violation lawyers at the Aron Law Firm are committed to providing zealous advocacy to help our clients through this process and protecting their freedoms.
-To speak with a seasoned criminal defense lawyer about your situation, schedule a free, confidential case review today by completing a contact form or calling 805-618-1768.
+To speak with a seasoned criminal defense lawyer about your situation, schedule a confidential case review today by completing a contact form or calling 805-618-1768.